 What you need to know about Browser Notifications

 For starters, let’s begin with the most important things you need to know about browser notifications.
-Most notifications are typically rectangular cards that show up on your device — be it a smart phone, a desktop, laptop, or a tablet.
+Most notifications are typically rectangular cards that show up on your device — be it a smartphone, a desktop, a laptop, or a tablet.

 The purpose of these notifications is to remind the recipient about something important – for example, reminding you of a meeting, or informing you about an upcoming sale, and such.
 When you click/ tap on them, they redirect you to the product, event, or search page, or might even launch a relevant app.